hrydgard/ppsspp-site/docs/reference/custom-background-music.md

 The guide here requires a Windows PC.

 Originally tools such as **[Exact Audio Copy PSP Edition](https://archive.org/details/codemasters-eacsetup)** by Codemasters or **[Rockstar Custom Tracks](https://thegtaplace.com/downloads/f1123-rockstar-custom-tracks)** by Rockstar Games were intended to be used.
-The two are essentially the same, however, RCT is limited to accepting only commercial audio CD's as input, while EACPE can convert MP3 files as well.
+The two are essentially the same, but RCT is limited to accepting only commercial audio CD's as input, while EACPE can convert MP3 files as well.

 The issue with both however, is that they require your computer to have either a physical or an emulated optical disc drive, otherwise they freeze upon launch.
 (Using the built-in Windows feature to mount a disk image is not sufficient.)